ARM-software/arm-trusted-firmware/docs/threat_model/firmware_threat_model/threat_model.rst

 vendors should review these threats to make sure they cannot be exploited nonetheless once execution has reached the runtime EL3 firmware.

+Boot firmware threats that only affect availability, for example persistent failure to boot due to corruption of the firmware images on flash, are out of scope of this generic threat model.
+Such threats may be in scope for individual platforms, but those platforms are responsible for mitigating such threats, for example by protecting against physical access to flash or implementing firmware recovery mechanisms.

 +------------------------+----------------------------------------------------+
 | ID                     | 01                                                 |
 +========================+====================================================+